Julia-Tempering/Pigeons.jl/docs/src/distributed.md

     Read this page if you are interested in extending Pigeons or understanding how it works under the hood.
-    Reading this page is not required to use Pigeons, instead refer to the [user guide](index.html).
+    Reading this page is not required to use Pigeons, for that instead refer to the [user guide](index.html).

 In Distributed PT, one or several computers run MCMC simulations in parallel and communicate with each other to improve MCMC efficiency.
-We use the terminology **machine** for one of these computers, or, to be more precise, **[process](https://en.wikipedia.org/wiki/Process_(computing))**.
+We use the terminology **machine** for one of these computers, or, to be more precise, the terminology **[process](https://en.wikipedia.org/wiki/Process_(computing))**.
-In typical situation, each machine will run one process, since our implementation also supports the use of several Julia **[threads](https://docs.julialang.org/en/v1/manual/multi-threading/)**.
+In a typical situation, each machine will run one process, since our implementation also supports the use of several Julia **[threads](https://docs.julialang.org/en/v1/manual/multi-threading/)**.

 Pigeons is designed so that it is suitable in all these scenarios: